Low Memorial Library: Overcrowding

 In a 1921 report, Butler said: "Pressure upon the Library of the University has become such as well nigh to paralyze it."
-In that year's university's annual report, Butler suggested a library could be created in University Hall, completion of which had been delayed for years.
+In that year's university's annual report, Butler suggested a library could be created in University Hall, the completion of which had been delayed for years.
 A 1923 guidebook reported: "The room seats 152 readers, 15,000 reference volumes arranged on the shelves.
 The library contains in all about 835,000 volumes, beside pamphlets, manuscripts, and 50,000 doctoral dissertations."
 The following August, Charles C. Williamson, who was appointed Dean of the Columbia School of Library Service in 1926, wrote to Butler suggesting the creation of a new library.
 Williamson said in his letter: "A condition has been reached which threatens to hamper the growth and development of the University."
 Williamson suggested Columbia's library system needed space for at least four million volumes.
 Low's rotunda had become overcrowded with a reference collection while the card catalogs could not be sufficiently accommodated in the building.

 Williamson began soliciting funds from philanthropist and Columbia alumnus Edward Harkness, and he commissioned James Gamble Rogers to design a new library.
 Rogers's ambitious plan to complete University Hall also included a bridge and tunnel connecting it with Low.
 As part of this plan, Low's north wing would have been gutted and replaced with a staircase leading to the bridge.
 The plan was never realized because large portions of University Hall would have had to be rebuilt to accommodate the weight of the books, and the project was deemed too expensive.
 In December 1930 Butler asked Harkness to fund a new building on South Field facing Low from a site across 116th Street.
 Rogers devised a final design for South Hall (now Butler Library) in April 1931.
 The new library, which Harkness agreed to fund that May, would be able to hold four million volumes.